ericmyhre/gitpitch/fol2018/PITCHME.md

 - Student and facilitator experiences, especially multi-device, are below expectations
 - Ability to access, share and collaboratively edit course materials is lacking
 - The creation and updating of online materials is too time consuming
-- Once created, online course materials are difficult to repurpose
+- Online course materials are difficult to repurpose
 - Unable to leverage existing Web authoring skills or standards on the current Learning Platform

 ---